Physical Therapy

 Fall, 4 credit hours

-In this course, students will study neuroanatomy as applied to peripheral and central nervous system disorders.
+In this course, students study neuroanatomy and relate this knowledge to central and peripheral nervous system conditions.
 Principles of neurological rehabilitation and management of patients with neurological conditions are discussed and applied.
-Students learn about normal motor development, theories of motor control, and motor learning as applied to the rehabilitation of patients with neuromuscular conditions.
+Students learn about normal motor development, theories of motor control and motor learning as applied to the rehabilitation of patients with neuromuscular conditions.

 Fall, 2 credit hours